The History Lesson Nobody Asked For — Modern Paraphrase | fresh.bible

 Then you will know that I am the Lord."

-This is one of the most intense declarations in the book.
-Israel wanted to dissolve — to just assimilate, disappear into the surrounding cultures, blend in until nobody remembered they were supposed to be different.
+This is one of the most intense declarations in the book. wanted to dissolve — to just assimilate, disappear into the surrounding cultures, blend in until nobody remembered they were supposed to be different.
 And God said: absolutely not.
 I will not let you become nothing.
 Even if it takes , even if it takes fury, I will not lose you to mediocrity.
 You were chosen.
 And being chosen doesn't come with an opt-out.

-There's something almost terrifying about a love that refuses to let you go, even when you're running as hard as you can in the other direction.
+There's something almost terrifying about a that refuses to let you go, even when you're running as hard as you can in the other direction.

 And then — after all of that — the tone shifted.
 God wasn't done.
 He never just ends with :

-Then came the Promise:
+Then came the :

 I will accept you as a pleasing aroma when I bring you out from the peoples and gather you from the countries where you've been scattered.
-I will display My among you for all the nations to see.
+I will display My holiness among you for all the nations to see.

 You will know that I am the Lord when I bring you into Israel — the land I promised to your fathers.
 And there you will remember everything you did.
 Every way you defiled yourselves.
-And you will be disgusted with yourselves for the you committed.
+And you will be disgusted with yourselves for the evil you committed.

-And you will know that I am the Lord — when I deal with you for the sake of My name, not according to your ways or your corrupt actions, declares the Lord God."
+And you will know that I am the Lord — when I deal with you for the sake of My name, not according to your evil ways or your corrupt actions, declares the Lord God."

 There it is.
 The whole chapter builds to this moment.
 After the rebellion, after the pattern, after the refusal to listen — God says: I will still gather you.
 I will still accept you.
 Not because you earned it.
 Not because you finally got it right.
 Because of My name.
 His character.
 His reputation.
 His commitment to who He said He is.
-The won't come because Israel cleaned up their act.
+The won't come because cleaned up their act.
 It will come because God keeps His word even when His people don't.

 The chapter closed with one final, vivid .
 God told :

 "Turn toward the south.
-Preach against the southland. against the forest of the Negev.
-Say to the forest: Hear the word of the Lord — I am about to kindle a in you.
+Preach against the southland.
+Prophesy against the forest of the Negev.
+Say to the forest: Hear the word of the Lord — I am about to kindle a fire in you.
 It will consume every tree — green and dry alike.
 The blazing flame will not go out.
 Every face from south to north will be scorched by it.
-Everyone will see that I, the Lord, started this .
+Everyone will see that I, the Lord, started this fire.
 It will not be quenched."

 And then came honest, exhausted response: